JoelQ/til/2015/02-27-yanking-test-to-register.md

 ---
 tags: vim
+title: Yanking text to register
 ---

-# Yanking text to register

 Yanking and deleting text will save the text to the same unnamed register.
 Every time you delete a word, your yanked word will be overwritten.
 This caused me